 Skip to main content

-Non-producing Node Setup
+Chain API Node Setup

 This section describes how to set up a non-producing node within the network.
-A non-producing node is a node that is not configured to produce blocks, instead it is connected and synchronized with other peers from an Wire-based blockchain, exposing one or more services publicly or privately by enabling one or more Nodeop Plugins, except the producer_plugin.
+A non-producing node is a node that is not configured to produce blocks, instead it is connected and synchronized with other peers from a Wire-based blockchain, exposing one or more services publicly or privately by enabling one or more Nodeop Plugins, except the producer_plugin.

 Steps

-1. Set Peers
+Step 1: Set Peers

 You need to set some peers in your config ini, for example: